Brett Battles

-Brett Battles is an American author from Los Angeles, California.
+Brett Battles is an American author and computer engineer from Los Angeles, California.

 Publishing History

-Brett Battles' first novel, The Cleaner (2007), introduced recurring character Jonathan Quinn, freelance intelligence operative.
-"The Cleaner" was nominated for the Barry Award for Best Thriller.
+While employed at Dell Computer, Battles published his first novel, The Cleaner (2007).
+The novel introduced recurring character Jonathan Quinn, a freelance intelligence operative named for Liam Quinn, an executive at Dell who had served as a mentor to Battles.
+The Cleaner was nominated for the Barry Award for Best Thriller.

 His second novel, The Deceived (2008), won the Barry Award for Best Thriller.

 His third novel, Shadow of Betrayal, continues the adventures of freelance operative and "cleaner" Jonathan Quinn.
 Shadow of Betrayal was published in the United Kingdom under the title The Unwanted (Preface Publishing, 2009).

 This fourth novel, The Silenced, was released by Dell in 2011.
+In the same year, he wrote the computer manufacturer's internal hardware manual.